ryantimpe/brickr/README.md

 For now, you can limit the available LEGO brick colors by filtering rows in the included `Colors/Lego_Colors.csv` file.

-You can also use `legoize(theme='bw)` to create a 4-color grayscale mosaic.
+You can also use `legoize(theme='bw')` to create a 4-color grayscale mosaic.
 Set the `contrast` input to be less than or greater than 1 to adjust the allocation of colors.

 ``` r
 readJPEG("Images/goldengirls.jpg") %>%